Eva Røine

-Eva Røine (born December 11, 1928) is a Norwegian psychologist and author.
+Eva Røine (born December 11, 1928) is a Norwegian actress, psychologist, author and beauty pageant titleholder.

 Røine was born in Mysen, the daughter of the dentist Thorbjørn Sverre Røine (1896–1962) and Sigrid Bergliot Lund (1894–1962).
-In her younger years she worked as an actress and journalist, and she was the first Miss Norway, participating in the Miss World competition in the United States in 1952.
+In her younger years she worked as an actress and journalist, and she was the first Miss Norway, participating in the Miss Universe 1952 competition in the United States.
 She studied theater for two years in London and was then employed at the People's Theater in Oslo, where she performed from its opening in 1952 to 1955.
 From 1955 to 1959 she worked as a journalist for the newspaper Dagbladet.
 She was the press secretary at the National Theater in Oslo from 1963 to 1968.
 Røine earned certificates in criminology and theater studies, and she received a master's degree in psychology in 1976.
 She worked at Ullevål University Hospital's psychiatric and children's department, and at the psychiatric hospital in Modum, and she became a clinical psychology specialist in 1985.
 She was married to the soccer player and journalist Jørgen Juve (1906–1983).